dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **Initiation Request**

-An additional top level object could be added to the initiation request payload if the DS can handle delegations other than authorizations or claims.
+An additional top level object could be added to the initiation request payload if the AS can handle delegations other than authorizations or claims.

 + **"client" Object**

-Other information about the Client that the DS would require related to an extension.
+Other information about the Client that the AS would require related to an extension.

 + **"user" Object**

-Other information about the Client that the DS would require related to an extension.
+Other information about the Client that the AS would require related to an extension.

 + **"authorizations" Object**